hzaatiti-NYU/meg-pipeline/README.rst

 If you like to get a .PDF document of this website, click here `Download PDF <https://meg-pipeline.readthedocs.io/_/downloads/en/latest/pdf/>`_

-`Development Board Project CLICK HERE <https://github.com/users/hzaatiti-NYU/projects/1>`_
+`Development Board Project CLICK HERE <https://github.com/users/hzaatiti-NYU/projects/1>`_ If you are not a part of the project, the above link will not work, please request access to the project if needed.

 .. image:: https://raw.githubusercontent.com/hzaatiti-NYU/meg-pipeline/main/docs/source/graphic/MEG-image.png
   :width: 400
   :alt: AI generated MEG-system image